Olympus E-1 vs Pentax K-70

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Pentax K-70 Manual.

 So what is the bottom line?
 Is the Olympus E-1 better than the Pentax K-70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.